LEWISVILLE, Texas--(BUSINESS WIRE)--

 Orthofix International N.V. is a diversified, global medical device

-orthopedic product companies.
-In addition, Orthofix is collaborating on
+its subsidiaries.
+In addition, Orthofix is collaborating on research and

-R&D activities with leading research and clinical organizations such as
+development activities with leading clinical organizations such as the

 This communication contains certain forward-looking statements under the